I help founders ship MVPs and rescue half-built products fast. Hands-on development plus technical leadership, working hourly with weekly check-ins.

 Building an MVP app is different from building a web MVP.
-As a Fractional CTO, I help startups navigate app stores, device fragmentation, offline functionality, and the high expectations users have for mobile apps from the first download.
+I help startups navigate app stores, device fragmentation, offline functionality, and the high expectations users have for mobile apps from the first download.

 Mobile-First Design